Skip to Content

 If you’re a fan of industrial design and style, check out Boutique Hotel Loft.
 The exposed brick walls, muted blues and reds, and wood finishings make it lively and interesting.
 And while you’ll generally find a clean aesthetic in Seoul, this one’s a bit different.

 The en-suite bathrooms at the Boutique Hotel Loft Seoul feature a round tub.
-Some room options have hot tubs if you want to kick it up a notch.
+Some room options have hot tubs in their private bathroom if you want to kick it up a notch.
 The bathrooms also have a dappled glass wall, so the play of light is very interesting.

-The location of the Boutique Hotel Loft in Seoul is excellent, at just 5 minutes walk from Dangsan Subway Station, from which you can go anywhere in the city.
-The vibrant scene around Hongik University is just 3 km away.
+The location of the Boutique Hotel Loft in Seoul is excellent, at just 5 minutes walk from Dangsan Subway Station, which gives you easy access to anywhere in the city.
+The vibrant scene around Hongik University (Hongik University subway station) is just 3 km away.

 So, while the area around this hotel is quiet and non-touristy, you can travel easily to the more bustling areas in Seoul.
 And if you don’t feel like leaving the hotel, there is an on-site Italian restaurant.